 By categorizing your data and knowing where it stands in the organization, you will be able to implement a data backup and recovery that is effective.
 Remember that over time, your data keeps increasing.
 Not all of it carries the same magnitude.
 Noting how expensive data backup can be, you would want to prioritize the one that is most vital to your business continuity.

-Establish the best recovery time and choose the best storage
+Establish recovery time and choose the best storage

 Loss of data could cost your organization a lot.
 You are likely to lose money, your clients, sensitive data, and worse still, have your reputation tarnished.
 To ensure business continuity, it is essential to identify your recovery time, such that your business will not be much affected by the downtime.